-- A. An employee being laid off may be offered a funded vacant position to job classifications they have not held permanent status within their layoff unit, provided the employee meets the skills and abilities required of the position and it is at the same or lower salary range as the position in which the employee currently holds permanent status. - B. An employee being laid off who has no formal option or their formal option would cause a bump or an unreasonable commute, as defined in Article 36.3, Duty Station, may be offered a funded vacant position to job classifications they have held permanent status, provided the employee meets the skills and abilities required of the position and it is at the same or lower salary range as the position in which the employee currently holds permanent status. - C. An employee may request an informal option to job classifications through the agency's Human Resources Office within five (5) calendar days of receipt of a written notice of a permanent layoff. - D. Part-time employees may be provided informal options to both part-time and full-time positions and full-time employees may be provided informal option to both part-time and full-time positions.
+- A. An employee being laid off may be offered a funded vacant position to job classifications or job family and level they have not held permanent status within their layoff unit, provided the employee meets the skills and abilities required of the position and it is at the same or lower salary range as the position in which the employee currently holds permanent status. - B. An employee being laid off who has no formal option or their formal option would cause a bump or an unreasonable commute, as defined in Article 36.3, Duty Station, may be offered a funded vacant position to job classifications or the job family and level they have held permanent status, provided the employee meets the skills and abilities required of the position and it is at the same or lower salary range as the position in which the employee currently holds permanent status. - C. For employees impacted by the IT Professional Structure implemented on July 1, 2019, an employee's completed IT Assessment Form will be one of the tools used to identify available layoff options within the IT Professional Structure. - D. An employee may request an informal option to job classifications through the agency's Human Resources Office within five (5) calendar days of receipt of a written notice of a permanent layoff. - E. Part-time employees may be provided informal options to both part-time and full-time positions and full-time employees may be provided informal option to both part-time and full-time positions.
 The award or denial of an informal option is not subject to the grievance procedure.